qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/cf_instance_template/README.md

 ## Introduction <a name="introduction"></a>

+This pipeline creates (or deletes) Cuttlefish instance templates which are used by the Jenkins test pipelines to spin up cloud instances which are cuttlefish-ready and CTS-ready; these cloud instances are then used to launch CVD and run CTS tests.

+During the process of creating an instance template, this pipeline also creates a custom image which is referenced by the created instance template.
+This image is created using the same naming convention as the instance template.

+For example:

+- <b>Name (provided or auto-generated)</b>: cuttlefish-vm-main
+- <b>Image Name</b>: image-cuttlefish-vm-main
+- <b>Instance Template Name</b>: instance-template-cuttlefish-vm-main

+The following gcloud commands can be used to view images and instance templates:

+- gcloud compute instance-templates list | grep cuttlefish-vm
+- gcloud compute instances list | grep cuttlefish-vm

-This pipeline is used to create the Cuttlefish instance templates that will be used by Jenkins tests pipelines to launch CVD and run CTS tests.
-The pipeline may not be run concurrently this is to avoid clashes with temporary artifacts the job creates in order to produce the Cuttlefish instance template.
+<b>Important:</b> This pipeline may not be run concurrently - this is to avoid clashes with temporary artifacts the job creates in order to produce the Cuttlefish instance template.

-The instance templates are referenced within Jenkins CasC `jenkins.yaml` `computeEngine` entries.
-These can be viewed in Jenkins UI under `Manage Jenkins` -> `Clouds`.

 ### References <a name="references"></a>